ingram1107/zettel-notes/lit/@Waldvogel1997.md

 needed in order to direct binary search to greater prefix lengths starting from the median of the array.
 If $P$ is the index of the array and $level(P)$ is written as $a_1, a_2, \ldots, a_n$, then it needs a marker at each level $a_1 a_2, \ldots, a_k, 0, 0, \ldots, 0$ such that $a_k = 1$.
+Meaning, the markers are placed at all levels in $L$ that could be visited by binary search when looking for an entry whose best matching prefix is $P$.
 Thus, a hash entry consists of a marker with real prefixes.
 The number of markers is limited by the number of 1's bits in $level(P)$.
 For precomputation, every marker node will have a variable that store the value of the best matching prefix of the marker.
 The value will be precomputed when the node is inserted into the hash table.
 During the search on the lower half (longer prefix lengths) of the tree, client's best matching prefix's value will be updated.
+The invariant of the algorithm is stated as: either the best matching prefix of $K$ is $BMP$ or there is a longer matching prefix in $R$.